LotofTools

 Tax Benefits of Rental Property Investing

 Rental property offers three major tax deductions.
-Depreciation allows you to deduct the cost of the building (not the land) over 27.5 years for residential property.
-On a $200,000 property with 20% land value, that’s $5,818/year in phantom deductions that reduce your taxable income without any actual cash expense.
-Mortgage interest is fully deductible on investment properties — in the early years of a 30-year mortgage, most of your payment is interest.
+Depreciation lets you deduct the cost of the building (not the land) over 27.5 years for residential property on a straight-line schedule, per IRS Publication 527.
+On a $200,000 property with a 20% land allocation, that’s $5,818/year in phantom deductions (160,000 / 27.5) that reduce taxable rental income with no cash outlay.
+Mortgage interest is fully deductible on investment properties — and in the early years of a 30-year loan, most of your payment is interest.
 Operating expenses — property tax, insurance, maintenance, management fees, repairs, and travel to the property — are all deductible.
-Combined, these tax benefits can add 2-4% to your effective return on investment.
+Combined, these can add roughly 2-4% to your effective return.
+On exit, unrecaptured Section 1250 gain is taxed at up to 25%, so run the numbers with a CPA before banking on the full benefit.

 Frequently Asked Questions